geanders/csu_msmb/content/authors/sierra-pugh/_index.md

 ---

 Sierra Pugh is a graduate student in the Department of Statistics at Colorado State University.
-She has interest in Bayesian statistics, and has experience in spatial statisitcs.
+She has interest in Bayesian statistics, and has experience in spatial statistics.